omikadze/SFRALabs/README.md

 4. Call ShowProduct-Start on browser for some invalid product ID, verify if proper message appears.

-5. Commit and Push to new branch, create Pull Request

 ## Lab7: Reusing Code with a Decorator

 One more good way to reuse existing code is to use decorators.
 Decorator is an ISML template with which some content could be wrapped.
 Decorators are typically named with "pt_" prefix.
 In this WT you need to wrap a template with a decorator, to verify it's work and to find decorators used on the page using Storefront Toolkit.